SoftwareAG/c8y-docs/content/machine-learning/api-reference-bundle/models.md

 Retrieves the model names of all the available ONNX models.
 Use these model names as identifiers for all operations requiring the `model_name` path variable.

->**Info**: An active subscription of Onnx microservice is required to leverage the ONNX APIs.
+>**Note**: An active subscription of Onnx microservice is required to leverage the ONNX APIs.

 |HEADERS||
 |:---|:---|